 Ongoing citizenship classes:

-- English Language Civics class, led by a bilingual (Russian and English) instructor, to review material covered in the naturalization interview and to prepare for the interview.
+English Language Citizenship Classes, led by a bilingual (Russian and English) instructor, to review material covered in the naturalization interview and to prepare for the interview.
 Preregistration is not required.
-Please call 415-449-2906 in advance for information about times and locations.
+Classes are offered remotely via Zoom.
+Please email [email protected] or call 415-449-2906 for more information.

 - Individual volunteer tutoring for USCIS interviews may also be available.